 Can you think of any skills you have that could be helpful to business owners in the real estate industry?

 Think about what you’re good at doing.
 Do you know how to use Photoshop for graphic design?
-If you have a voice that is pleasing to the ear and can be easily understood, you may have what it takes to do voiceover work.
+If you have a voice that is pleasing to the ear and easily understood, you may have what it takes to do voiceover work.
 Are you good with spreadsheets (hint: Excel specialist)?
 Are you a good writer (hint: business writing services)?

 There is a variety of jobs that need to be completed in the real estate industry.
 If you focus on marketing yourself as an expert for real estate professionals, you will be much better off than people who market themselves to everyone.